Alex Hinshaw

 former professional baseball pitcher.
 He graduated from Claremont High School and attended Chaffey College and San Diego State University.
-He played in Major League Baseball for the San Francisco Giants, San Diego Padres and Chicago Cubs from 2008-2012.
+He played in Major League Baseball for the San Francisco Giants, San Diego Padres and Chicago Cubs from 2008 to 2012.

 Background

 Hinshaw was born in California to an American father and Afghan mother.

 San Francisco Giants

 Hinshaw was drafted by the San Francisco Giants in 28th round of the 2000 First-Year Player draft, the 29th round of the 2002 draft, and by the Florida Marlins in the 25th round of the 2003 draft, but did not sign.
 In the 2005 draft, he was once again selected by the Giants in the 15th round and made his professional debut with the Class A Salem-Keizer Volcanoes.
 He finished with a 3.68 ERA in 25 relief appearances, struck out 33 batters and walked 18 in 22 innings.

 For the advanced Class A San Jose Giants in 2006, Hinshaw had a 6–3 record with a 4.26 ERA in 30 games, giving up 58 hits and striking out 78 in 692/3 innings.
 He struck out a season high nine batters in five shutout innings to earn a win on May 11, 2006.
 On May 15, 2008, Hinshaw made his major league debut after being called up when Merkin Valdéz went on the disabled list.
 Facing the Houston Astros, he gave up one hit and struck out one in 1/3 of an inning.

+He was designated for assignment on August 4, 2011, he cleared waivers and was sent outright to Triple-A on August 9.
+He elected free agency following the season on November 2.